UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 > The steps described in this section are optional to the steps described before.
 It's required to configure TLS 1.2 and fully disable TLS 1.0 and 1.1 before following the next steps.

 ### Configure client and server TLS renegotiation strict mode

+> [!NOTE]
+> Consider applying these settings separate to disabling TLS 1.0 & TLS 1.1 to isolate configuration issues with problematic clients.

 These settings are used to configure TLS renegotiation strict mode.
 This means that the server allows only those clients to which this [security update](https://support.microsoft.com/topic/ms10-049-vulnerabilities-in-schannel-could-allow-remote-code-execution-d4258037-ad3a-c00c-250f-6c67a408bd7c) is applied to set up and renegotiate TLS sessions.
 The server does not allow the clients to which this [security update](https://support.microsoft.com/topic/ms10-049-vulnerabilities-in-schannel-could-allow-remote-code-execution-d4258037-ad3a-c00c-250f-6c67a408bd7c) is not applied to set up the TLS session.
 In this case, the server terminates such requests from the clients.